 There were multiple times I would catch my eyes skipping over black women.
 So I challenged myself to look at them for a couple seconds longer.

 I went on Instagram and followed black women.
 At first, I followed black models.
 After awhile, I was aware that only following black models, who themselves were adjacent to unrealistic standards of beauty, was just another way of objectifying/dehumanizing women.
 I started following some black women who I didn’t find as attractive and eventually some normal black women (don’t be lazy, follow people who post a lot of selfies).

 Around this time, I would start making an effort to talk to black women when they were in the same room I was in.
 I focused on being non-judgemental, and giving them space to be themselves.
 If a white person joined our conversation, I would prioritize continuing the conversation with the black woman.

 Step 2: Read their words

 Finding black women physically attractive was only a part of the self-improvement I needed to do.
 I needed to connect with their humanity too.
 This meant reading their words in books, in news, celebrating their social justice victories, listening to their thoughts on social justice and their lives.
-It means paying attention to black women on my newsfeed when they post a long status.
+It meant paying attention to black women on my newsfeed when they posted long statuses.

 As an Asian male, I’ve resented that there were white people who liked me only for my ability to codeswitch into whiteness.
 I was unwilling to force Black women into a similar dynamic with me.
 I needed to challenge myself to meet them where they were at, not making them meet me where I was at.